welpo/tabi/content/blog/series/index.md

 🔑 Key concepts: Functions, Error Handling, Pattern Matching
 ```

-{{ admonition(type="warning", title="Missing Variables", text="If you use a placeholder in your templates but don't provide its value in `series_template_variables`, the build will fail with an error listing the missing variables.") }}
+{{< admonition type="warning" title="Missing Variables" text="If you use a placeholder in your templates but don't provide its value in `series_template_variables`, the build will fail with an error listing the missing variables." />}}